yskunk/mooni/packages/burner-plugin/README.md

-# Burner Wallet Mooni Plugin
+# Burner Wallet Usdlayer Plugin

 [![npm (scoped)](https://img.shields.io/npm/v/@usdlayer/burner-plugin)](https://www.npmjs.com/package/@usdlayer/burner-plugin)

 Allows transfering funds from your Burner Wallet to your bank account.

-This plugin is using [Mooni](https://usdlayer.tech) app.
+This plugin is using [Usdlayer](https://usdlayer.tech) app.

-A Burner Wallet have been deployed with this plugin included: [Mooni Burner Wallet](https://burner.usdlayer.tech).
+A Burner Wallet have been deployed with this plugin included: [Usdlayer Burner Wallet](https://burner.usdlayer.tech).

 ## Usage